 Graphics – 7/10

-For the time at least, the graphics were fairly advanced, using many cutting edge and clever visual techniques used in many of it’s main competitors, such as Final Fantasy; techniques like using hand-drawn still as backgrounds and FMVs to move the story forward.
+For the time at least, the graphics were fairly advanced, using many clever visual techniques used in many of its main competitors, such as Final Fantasy; techniques like using hand-drawn still as backgrounds and FMVs to move the story forward.
 They made the game look pretty realistic.
-But conceptually, however, there’s much to suggest that Final Fantasy VII was a major influence, since by that time, that series also deviated away from the typical RPG settings fan of the series were used to in favour of a more cyber-punk setting.
+But conceptually, however, there’s much to suggest that Final Fantasy VII was a major influence since by that time, that series also deviated away from the typical RPG settings fan of the series were used to in favor of a more cyber-punk setting.